CINEMA TERMS & CONDITIONS

 There is a sanitising station with 70% alcohol gel in the entrance for you to use.

-At the end of the film you MUST leave immediately, one row at a time.
+At the end of the film you MUST remain in your seat until you are instructed to leave, one row at a time.
 You are not allowed to mingle.

-By law, you MUST keep the name, address, telephone number and email address of all attendees.
+By law, we MUST keep the name, address, telephone number and email address of all attendees for at least 21 days.

 Thank you for your cooperation.
 These steps will help us all to keep safe during these unprecedented times.